 We will then need to redeploy the app so the changes take effect.
 This can be done from the "deployments" tab like shown in the picture below:

-On Heroku, navigate to the project settings and add a new variable like we did in the beginning.
+On Heroku, navigate to the project settings and add a new variable as we did in the beginning.
 Heroku automatically restarts the dyno after the variables are changed, so no need to manually restart it.

-And now we have a fully operational Chartbrew instance 🎉
+And now we have a fully operational Chartbrew instance!

 Chartbrew has lots of integrations with different APIs and services.
 If it's the first time you are using Chartbrew, I recommend checking the full list of tutorials to find a guide for your data source.